 What are the construction procurement systems?

-There are four major procurement systems in the construction industry.
+Four major procurement systems are exits in the construction.
 They are;

 - Traditional system (Separated)